 Numbness can occur along a single nerve in one hand, or it may occur symmetrically in both hands.

-Hand numbness is usually caused by damage, irritation or compression of one of the nerves or a branch of one of the nerves in your arm and wrist.
+Hand numbness can be caused by damage, irritation, or compression of one of the nerves or a branch of one of the nerves in your arm and wrist.

 Uncommonly, numbness may be caused by problems in your brain or spinal cord, although in such cases arm or hand weakness or loss of function also occurs.
 Numbness alone isn't usually associated with potentially life-threatening disorders, such as strokes or tumors.

 Your doctor will need detailed information about your symptoms to diagnose the cause of your numbness.
 A variety of tests may be needed to confirm the cause before appropriate treatment can begin.

 Possible causes of numbness in one or both of your hands include:

 It's important to determine the cause of hand numbness.
 If numbness persists or spreads to other parts of your body, consult your doctor for an evaluation.

 Treatment of numbness in your hands depends on the underlying cause.

 Call 911 or get emergency medical help if your numbness: